Jose01000111/ZTA-lab-ubuntu-hardened/README.md

 - 🔒 Strict Zero Trust Architecture (ZTA)
 - 🛡️ Least-privilege access
 - 🔑 Strong identity verification

-This lab lets me:

-- 🖥️ Build a hardened Ubuntu server
-- 🏗️ Create a ZTA-compliant environment
-- 👥 Onboard disaster recovery users securely
+### Mapping Zero Trust Tenets to Linux Implementation

+To bring Zero Trust Architecture (ZTA) to life on a Linux Ubuntu server, I’ve mapped each core ZTA principle to specific Linux-based security controls and practices.
+This chart summarizes how the lab’s Linux configurations and tools address the essential tenets of Zero Trust, helping ensure a secure, compliant disaster recovery environment.

 | **Zero Trust Tenet**         | **Linux Lab Implementation Summary**                                   |
 | ---------------------------- | ---------------------------------------------------------------------- |